Zephni/WR-Admin-installer-Laravel-8/README.md

 Now open /server.php and replace all instances from /public to /../public_html

     '/public'
+    // Change to
     '/../public_html'

-Also within the public/index.php or public_html/index.php file find and edit the
+Finally within the public/index.php or public_html/index.php file find and edit the
-$DirToLaravelApplication turnery condition with the live domain of the website, plus update the second value which is the live path of the laravel directory.
-Further instruction within index.php
+$DirToLaravelApplication turnery condition with the live domain of the website, plus update the local / live values so they match the environments pathing.
+Further instruction within index.php comments

+NOTE: All of this can be done just before deployment, but may aswell do straight away so you are working with the same structure

 ----------------------------------
 #### 8. Main set up, now it's time to: